Current Market Trends

 Israel is a sophisticated and mature market.
 U.S. suppliers face intense competition and should therefore be ready to compete and support their local distributors through educational presentations, material and lobbying/advocacy.
 Major multinationals and large companies have established direct sales and marketing offices in Israel.
 Other exporters operate through local distributors.
 There are hundreds of medical distributors that are well-established throughout the country.

 Israel has a growing elderly population and limited resources.
-As a result, the demand is for cost-saving products and for products that help patient monitor their health at home.
-Wound care, advanced diagnostics and minimal invasive procedures continue to be a high priority in the public healthcare market.
-In addition, a well-developed private sector health care in the areas of dental, eye laser surgery and plastic/aesthetic surgery keep up the demand for advanced medical instruments and appliances.
+As a result, the demand is for cost-saving products and for products which help patients monitor their health at home.
+Wound care, advanced diagnostics and minimally invasive procedures continue to be a high priority in the public healthcare market.
+In addition, well-developed private sector healthcare in the areas of dental, eye laser surgery and plastic/aesthetic surgery keep up the demand for advanced medical instruments and appliances.
 Israel has an excellent digital health tech base and is a world leader in mobile and E health implementations.
 Opportunities exist however, in further advancing drug monitoring and disease surveillance.
-Other best sales prospects include minimally invasive surgical instruments and technologies that are integrated with imaging capabilities, cardiology equipment, equipment and supplies for plastic surgery, smart implants, dental instruments, equipment and technologies for pain management, physiotherapy, ozone & oxygen therapy, OR equipment & cost-saving single use products, point of care diagnostic kits and wound management technologies.
+Other best sales prospects include minimally invasive surgical instruments and technologies that are integrated with imaging capabilities, cardiology equipment, equipment and supplies for plastic surgery, smart implants, dental instruments, equipment and technologies for pain management, physiotherapy, ozone & oxygen therapy, or equipment & cost-saving single use products, point of care diagnostic kits and wound management technologies.